fhellwig/simonize/README.md

 { person: { name: 'Bob'; } }
 { person: { name: 'Bob'; } }
 { person: { name: 'Bob'; } }
-{ person: { name: 'Bob'; } }
 ```

 ## Type Conversions

-The primitive values of string, number, and boolean are converted according to the following rules:
+Object, array, string, number, and boolean values are converted according to the following rules:

+### Object Conversion

+- If the input is `undefined`, replace the input with an empty object (`{}`).
+- If the input is `null` or the input is not an object, return an empty object (`{}`).
+- Recursively apply the template to each property of the input object.

+### Array Conversion

+- If the input is `undefined`, replace the input with an array of *`n`* undefined elements where *`n`* is the second element (default of `0`) from the template array.
+- If the input is `null` or the input is not an array, return an empty array (`[]`).
+- Recursively apply the template to each element of the input array.

 ### String Conversion

-- If the input is a string, return the input.
+- If the input is `undefined`, return the default value from the template.
-- If the input is null or undefined, return the default value from the template.
+- If the input is `null`, return the empty string (`''`).
-- Otherwise, convert the input to a string using `toString()` and return the converted value.
+- Convert the input to a string by calling `String(input).trim()` and return the result.

 ### Number Conversion

-- If the input is a number, return the input.
+- Convert the input to a number by calling `Number(input)`.
+- Check the number by calling `isFinite(num)`.
-- If the input is null or undefined, return the default value from the template.
+- If true, return the number.
+Otherwise, return the default value from the template.
-- Otherwise, parse the input using `parseFloat()` and return the parsed value.

 ### Boolean Conversion

-- If the input is null or undefined, return the default value from the template.
+- If the input is `undefined`, return the default value from the template.
 - Otherwise, return the result of applying the `!!` operator pair to the input.

 ## Additional Notes